Written on Tuesday,

 August 28th, 2012

 It was old and musty inside the withered cardboard box.
 It still carried the smell of my parents basement — a mix of mothballs and mildew.
 Inside it where the remnants of my childhood; old photos, some withering t-shirts with sweat-stained armpits and a few worn toys.
-As my mother was moving into an assisted living facility, the nearly forgotten artifacts of my kid-dome had to find a new home.
+As my mother was moving into an assisted living facility with help from on the go moving, the nearly forgotten artifacts of my kid-dome had to find a new home.
 My 11 year old son came into the basement and asked me what was in the box.
 After looking through some old photos, and making fun of my hair and clothing (I had to explain to him that those were headphones, not my hair) he saw one toy and made him curious:

 “What the heck is this?” (holding up brown plastic device)

 “Well, not that cool.
 This could only play one thing game, football.
 You where the bold red line, you’d press the arrows to move side to side and forward and avoid getting stopped by those other red lines, and if you got a touchdown it would make lots of beep sounds and then you’d have to click the K/P button to make the extra point.
 It was awesome.”